Milad84/Spatial_Databse_setup/README.md

             * The above command could be split into 2 commands (`docker-compose build` _and_ `docker-compose up -d`).
 The -d flag runs the software stack in the background as a daemon
             * The above command will run the software stack that we will mainly use in the Exploring Spatial Databases course: PostgreSQL with the PostGIS extension, pgAdmin4, pg_featureserv and pg_tileserv
 3. Stop the software stack by doing the following:
-    1. In a terminal, navigate to teh downloaded repository, and run the following Docker command:
+    1. In a terminal, navigate to the downloaded repository, and run the following Docker command:
         1. `docker-compose stop`
             * The above command will stop the software stack.
             * Your user data is stored persistently, including database connection parameters, database tables, etc.
 4. The next time you want to run (and then stop) the software stack, open a terminal, navigate to the downloaded repository, and execute the following commands:
     1. `docker-compose up -d`
-      * Notice that there is not _--build_ included in the above statement.
+        * Notice that there is no _--build_ included in the above statement.
 This starts the software stack.
     2. `docker-compose stop`
         * This stops the software stack.